 2005 Low-level fighting escalated in the second half of the year when the New People’s Army (NPA) stepped up attacks on the military, police and private businesses.
 Fighting was concentrated in the northern Luzon Island and in north and west Mindanao island in the south of the country.
 Government troops also clashed with the RAP, a breakaway faction of the NPA.
 In October, another breakaway faction, the Revolutionary Party of Workers in Mindanao (RPM-M) signed a ceasefire agreement with the government.

-2004 A failure to reach a peace agreement with the New People’s Army (NPA) extended the conflict.
-Although there were few major battles, a series of minor clashes killed more than 60 people.
+2004 The government failed to reach a peace agreement with the New People’s Army (NPA).
+Clashes killed more than 60 people.

-2003 Sporadic fighting between the New People’s Army (NPA) and government forces occurred throughout the year.
-The communist rebel fighters continued guerrilla-style tactics against government forces, primarily on the country’s largest islands of Luzon and Mindanao.
-There were reports of the NPA recruiting children into their ranks.
+2003 Sporadic fighting between the New People’s Army (NPA) and government forces occurred.
+The communist rebel fighters used guerrilla-style tactics against government forces, primarily on the country’s largest islands of Luzon and Mindanao.
+There were reports that the NPA recruited children.

-2002 The NPA called for intensified assaults during the Christmas season, refusing to observe a traditional Christmas time truce.
-The military pledged that military support from the United States to fight Muslim extremists would also be used against the NPA.
+2002 The NPA called for intensified assaults over Christmas.
+The military pledged that U.S. military support to fight Muslim extremists would also be used against the NPA.

-2001 A number of attacks and counterattacks by government forces and the rebels were reported, even as peace negotiations were attempted.
+2001 Attacks and counterattacks by government forces and rebels were reported, even as peace negotiations were attempted.

-2000 There were sporadic clashes between government forces and the communist rebels.
+2000 There were sporadic clashes between government forces and communist rebels.

-1998 Despite renewed peace efforts in 1998, the Philippine Army reinitiated counterinsurgency operations on the island of Negros as part of an escalating campaign against communist rebels.
+1998 Along with renewed peace efforts, the Philippine Army re-initiated counterinsurgency operations on the island of Negros as part of an escalating campaign against communist rebels.

-1997 After a short respite for peace talks, government forces were ordered to resume full hostilities against the communist rebels in April.
-For their part, rebel attacks increased, especially on the National Police.
+1997 After a short respite for peace talks, government forces resumed full hostilities against the communist rebels in April.
+Rebels stepped up attacks, especially on the National Police.

-1996 Although direct clashes between combatants declined, human-rights abuses, including extrajudicial killings, continued.
-Most of these were perpetrated by the armed forces, the national police, poorly trained civilian militias and private security forces.
+1996 Although direct clashes declined, human rights abuses, including extrajudicial killings, continued.
+Most were perpetrated by the armed forces, the national police, poorly trained civilian militias and private security forces.